blackjax-devs/sampling-book/book/models/probabilistic_ode_solver_parameter_estimation.md

 plt.show()
 ```

-The samples cover a perhaps surpringly large range of potential initial conditions, but lead to the "correct" data.
+The samples cover a perhaps surprisingly large range of potential initial conditions, but lead to the "correct" data.

 In parameter space, this is what it looks like: